ejriffer/Data-410-Project-5/README.md

 ### SCAD

-SCAD (or smoothly ciplled absolute deviation) is another regularization technique that attempts to alleviate bias issues that can arrise from the ones seen above.
+SCAD (or smoothly clipped absolute deviation) is another regularization technique that attempts to alleviate bias issues that can arrise from the ones seen above.
 The code below shows how to impelement SCAD as well as a KFold validation function similar to the one used for 3 techniques seen above.

 ```
 # SCAD